IslandViewPTA/islandview-pta-site/content/news/color-run-fundraiser.md

 {{< figure src="/uploads/OnlineDonations-400.jpg" title="Sign up for a personalized donation page" class="ml5-ns ml1 mb3 w6">}}

-Bring in your donations to the PTA by May 4 to be eligible for [AWESOME prizes!](/news/color-run-prizes-/ "Awesome prizes")
+Bring in your donations to the PTA by **May 11** to be eligible for [AWESOME prizes!](/news/color-run-prizes-/ "Awesome prizes")

 Step 3: GET MESSY!

-Join us on **May 12, 2018** at **10:00 am** at Island View’s south playground for a very fun, very messy COLOR RUN!
+Join us on **May 16, 2020** at **9:30 am** at Island View’s south playground for a very fun, very messy COLOR RUN!
 Pick up your t-shirt and run to stations around the track to get splattered with color!

 Friends and family can join in the fun for just $25 each!
 Their admission counts towards your fundraising goal!